What percentage of UCA students belong to fraternities or sororities?

 Making the decision to join a Greek organization is indeed an important one as it is a commitment for one’s entire college career.
 UCA strongly encourages parents to be involved in the decision making process.

 Greek Life at UCA provides students with a variety of opportunities to be involved in their campus community.
-With approximately ten (10) percent of the campus population being Greek, these enthusiastic students plan philanthropy events, serve as student leaders in campus organizations, host social events and participate in UCA Intramurals.
+With approximately twelve (12) percent of the campus population being Greek, these enthusiastic students plan philanthropy events, serve as student leaders in campus organizations, host social events, etc.

 With this said, being a member of a fraternity or sorority does place demands on a student’s time.
 Our Greek organizations place a high emphasis on successful academics and in fact, the all Greek GPA is higher than the all-student GPA.
 “Pledging” or “associating” semesters are often the most demanding, but there is always room for flexibility.
 The key concept for parents to remember during this time: communication!
 UCA students, being very bright and respectful, are expected to communicate their difficulties to the professors, and it is really no different within a fraternity or sorority.
 If your son or daughter experiences being overextended or overwhelmed, encourage him to talk to the Fraternity or Sorority Educator or Chapter President.
 Once those difficulties have been communicated, the chapter will make every effort to assist their newest member(s).